HHSAPCompSci2020/capstone-project-rss/Responsible Student Simulator/doc/README.txt

 * BrainCell: handles the math of total brain cells including the rate of the brain cell
 * Course: super class of all the courses that the student can take
 * CoursePanel: contains all buttons and classes related to courses, used to start production for courses and displaying buttons
+* Happiness: Class that holds the happiness value, can be decreased or increased
 * Main: Main: Contains main method
 * Menu: The window that gets refreshed to show the totals from BrainCell
 * OtherPanel: panel that contains the prestige buttons
+* Prestige: The class that represents the number of times the user has prestiged
 * Sleep: class that holds the percentage of sleep, can be decreased or increased
-* StartMenu: menu that is prompted from the start
 * Stress: class that holds the stress value, can be decreased or increased
 * Upgrade: abstract class representing an upgrade; this includes both upgrades bought with brain cells and prestige currency
 * UpgradePanel: contains all buttons and classes related to the upgrades; used to buy upgrades, process upgrade production rate, and displaying buttons to the panel.